10 Surprising Uses for Polycarbonate Sheets in Modern Architecture - ExcelitePlas

 Polycarbonate's light-transmitting properties also make it ideal for architectural lighting.
 Used for backlit walls, glowing signs, or feature panels, it creates an ambient visual effect that elevates branding and interior design.

 Large-scale venues require roofing materials that are lightweight, durable, and safe.
-Polycarbonate roof system is the go-to for many stadiums, providing broad coverage while allowing light through and withstanding extreme weather and impact
+Polycarbonate roof systems are the go-to for many stadiums, providing broad coverage while allowing light through and withstanding extreme weather and impact.

 Whether you're working on a residential sunroom, a commercial facade, or a public space, polycarbonate might just be the unexpected solution you've been looking for.